 As people in the world are moving further and further away from Christ and into demonic things, no wonder we are seeing an increase in suicide rates.
 The World Health Organisation (WHO) estimates that each year approximately one million people die from suicide, which represents a global mortality rate of 16 people per 100,000 or one death every 40 seconds.
 It is predicted that by 2020 the rate of death will increase to one every 20 seconds.
 In the US, the Centre of Disease Control and Prevention reports that: Overall, suicide is the eleventh leading cause of death for all US Americans, and is the third leading cause of death for young people 15-24 years.

-As Christians, we are never to lose hope, because the Scripture teaches us to be strong and of good courage, to not fear nor be afraid of them; for the Lord your God, He is the One who goes with you.
-He will not leave you nor forsake you – Deuteronomy 31:6 (NKJV).
+As Christians, we are never to lose hope, because the Scripture teaches us to be strong and of good courage, to not fear nor be afraid; for the Lord our God, He is the One who goes with us.
+He will not leave us nor forsake us ( Deuteronomy 31:6).
 However, if you are in the midst of turmoil in your life and you are grasping for something to give you hope.
 Please reach out to your Priest, family or friends for help.

 If you don’t know who to turn to: